[yasr_overall_rating] over 135 People Voted [4.9/5]

 One of the proposed solutions would be to write and develop two completely different and separate applications one in Java or Kotlin for Android and the other in Swift or Objective-C for iOS.
 This approach has its own advantages, for example:

 - You can use official tools that are designed for this platform.
-These tools will be supported for as long as the operating system itself stays in development.
 They tend to get the newer features first.

 - You get to use the Native UI and UX.
 By using the officially supported tools.
 It’s easy to follow the Human Interface Guidelines (HIG).
 Each user gets familiar interacting with your application and its look and feels matches with the other applications designed for the platform.